dsechsan/haptic-steer/README.md

 <br>

-For complete details about the Unity project, contact rgutta@ucsd.edu
+For complete details about the project, contact dchintada@ucsd.edu / rgutta@ucsd.edu